Parallel Lines, and Pairs of Angles

 Always the same distance apart and never touching.

-The red line is parallel to the blue line in both these cases:
+The red line is parallel to the blue line in each of these examples:

 Parallel lines also point in the same direction.